-The results are presented using the grand mean number of juveniles stranded for each month of emergence under each water year type and all water year types combined (Table 11N-28 through Table 11N-30).
-The analysis assumes that under equal flow conditions the fry and early juvenile stage of all runs and species are equally vulnerable to stranding. .
+The results are presented using the grand mean number of juveniles stranded for each month of emergence under each water year type and all water year types combined (Table 11N-28 through Table 11N-30). .
 Tables 11N28 through 11N-30 combine results for all races and species.
 To determine the results for a given species or run, the estimated months for which the fry typically emerge (Table 11N-27) are consulted in the tables of results.
-The effects of dewatering flows are tracked by the analysis from the month of emergence through the three months (90 days) following.
+The effects of dewatering flows are tracked by the analysis from the month of emergence through the 3 months (90 days) following.
 These periods are given in the tables.
 All three river locations show the greatest differences between Alternatives 1, 2, and 3 and the NAA for the cohorts of fry that emerged during the months of April, May, June, and July (Table 11N-28 through Table 11N-30).
 May cohorts generally show the largest differences, and all the May differences are reductions in juvenile stranding, with the largest reduction, 55%, occurring at the Battle Creek location under Alternative 1B in May of Critically Dry Water Years.
 The largest increases in juvenile stranding occur for the April cohorts at all three locations, ranging as high as 30% in Dry Water Years under Alternatives 1A, 1B and 2 at the Keswick Dam location.
 The principal period of stranding vulnerability for steelhead is for cohorts emerging in February through May.
 April and May cohorts have greater stranding and lower stranding, respectively, under Alternatives 1, 2, and 3 as compared to the NAA.
 Because of the greater magnitude and frequency of the large reductions in juvenile stranding in May over the large increases in April, Alternatives 1, 2, and 3 are expected to have no overall adverse effect steelhead juvenile stranding (Table N11-28 through Table 11N-30).

 Floodplain Inundation and Access